-Josh reported that the Bureau is proceeding very well on its three federal grants: the WAGE\$ grant, the state expansion grant, and the state accelerator grant.
+Owen reported that the Bureau is proceeding very well on its three federal grants: the WAGE\$ grant, the state expansion grant, and the state accelerator grant.

 The WAGE\$ grant is nearing completion.
 It has successfully met nearly all its targets.
 For example, it helped increase the enrollment of minority apprentices by 10%, which is very good, and developed new apprenticeships in information technology, healthcare, and advanced manufacturing.
-Information technology may be a very successful endeavor because its occupations work across all other sectors; the Bureau will conduct outreach efforts to recruit IT sponsors and apprentices across all sectors.
+Information technology may be a very successful endeavor because its occupations work across all other sectors; the Bureau will conduct outreach efforts to recruit IT sponsors and apprentices.

 Two targets have proved difficult to meet: enrolling apprentices in the first apprenticeships in new industries; and enrolling female apprentices.
 The first apprenticeships in an industry commonly grow very slowly because employers are either unfamiliar with apprenticeship or need more time to adapt their administrative operations.
-Recruiting women apprentices has proven historically challenging for many sectors of the economy.
+Recruiting women apprentices has proven historically challenging.

-d.
+e.
 27th Biennial Apprenticeship Conference Follow-Up

-Josh reported that the 27th Biennial Apprenticeship Conference was an overall success: it drew 375 attendees; included 30 workshops; and received positive feedback on the variety of topics and workshops, especially on career pathway programs such as youth apprenticeship and pre-apprenticeship.
+Owen reported that the 27th Biennial Apprenticeship Conference was an overall success: it drew 375 attendees; included 30 workshops; and received positive feedback on the variety of topics and workshops, especially on career pathway programs such as youth apprenticeship and pre-apprenticeship.
 Many attendees reported, though, that they did not like the venue.
 The Bureau is planning the 28th Biennial Conference for early 2021.
 The location and venue are pending.

-e.
+f.
 Updates to www.WisconsinApprenticeship.org

-Josh reviewed many historic updates the Bureau made to its webpage.
-Foremost, for the first time in its history, the Bureau website features sponsors.
+Josh reported that the Bureau made many historic updates to its webpage.
+For the first time in its history, the Bureau website features sponsors.
 The update was made at the request of sponsors because they continue having trouble recruiting qualified applicants.
 Prior to this, sponsors preferred not to be featured because so they would not receive public inquiries outside of their hiring windows.

-Additional updates include the following: three quick search functions on the homepage-by key word, by occupation, and by industry; three distinct navigation boxes based on user group-career seeker, employer, and current apprentices and sponsors; and apprenticeship-specific webpages that feature visual representations of the training information, employment projections, and salary estimates.
+Additional updates include the following: three quick search functions on the homepage-by key word, by occupation, and by industry; three distinct navigation boxes based on user group-career seeker, employer, and current apprentices and sponsors; and apprenticeship-specific webpages that feature visual representations of the training information, and employment and salary projections.

-Josh encouraged attendees to review their organizations' information, submit updates, and test the site for any potential improvements.
+Josh encouraged attendees to review their organizations' information and submit revisions.